 - Bankruptcy offers a person who would otherwise be unable to get themselves out of debt, the opportunity for a fresh start.

 - We strongly recommend anyone having financial difficulties to contact Allan Marshall & Associates Inc. to schedule a free consultation.
-No amount of reading can take the place of professional advice.
+No amount of reading can take the place of solid financial advice from a Licensed Insolvency Trustee.

-- The sooner an individual identifies a financial problem and takes steps to correct the problem, the better the outcome.
-One of the fastest ways to understand your options is to talk to a professional.
+- The sooner an individual identifies a financial problem and takes steps to correct the debt problem, the better the outcome.
+One of the fastest ways to understand your options is to contact our office.
+We will guide you on a debt free path.

 - Again, we offer a free Initial consultation, in person or by telephone, to discuss options, answer questions, and offer solutions at no cost or obligation.
-We Can Help!®
+We Can Help™